|Alberta Wild Rose (Prickly Rose)|

 Native to Canada, this hardy perennial is an attractive addition to any garden.
 Wildlife enjoy its edible rosehips, which... more

 Balsam Fir - best known as a "Christmas tree" - doesn't just look great in living rooms; it's a terrific tree for your yard too!

 This fir grows tall and narrow.
 Balsam Fir is cold hardy, shade tolerant, and will thrive in most soil types and moisture levels... more

 Balsam Poplar is a hardy, fast-growing deciduous tree.
 Native to Canada east of the Rockies, this large, upright's seedlings are grown from cuttings.

 We grow them in two variations.
 Sometimes they are a male clone, so they don't produce fluff.
-Other times, the collection was from both male... more
+Other times, the collection was from both male and... more

 Beaked Hazelnut is a multi-stemmed, deciduous shrub native to North America.

 It features smooth, grey bark and edible nuts.
 Beaked Hazelnut prefers a rich sandy-clay loam but will grow on poorer sites, and can be used as an understory shrub... more